 A hallmark of cancer is its characteristic immunosuppressive immune environment.

-At Aquila, we have world-leading expertise in research into multiple sclerosis (MS), a disease that requires understanding of immunology, inflammation and neuroscience.
+We have world-leading expertise in research into multiple sclerosis (MS), a disease that requires understanding of immunology, inflammation and neuroscience.

 At Aquila, we offer CRO services to biotech and pharmaceutical companies developing treatments for a range of autoimmune diseases.